1. Top-Down Design

 Languages like Python and JavaScript allow for a clearer example of the message passing metaphor since they allow creating hashtables of functions.
 With such a hashtable, you can invoke a function by sending a ‘message’ to such functions e.g. a[“b”]().

-The question thus comes to mind, how do programming languages handle their primitive operations at a lower level?
+Thus, the question arises: How do programming languages handle their primitive operations at a lower level?
 Do they do message passing?
 Keep tables?

 3. Context

-The importance of context and how they affect semantics in all languages (both human and programming).
+The importance of context and how it affects semantics in all languages (both human and programming).

-Using the example from the book; three is equal to one plus two however ‘three’ is not equal to “one plus two”.
-The context determines what is meant and humans have long used this to create various literary forms such as puns, sarcasm etc.
+Using the book’s example, three equals one plus two; however, ‘three’ is not equal to “one plus two.”
+The context determines what is meant, and humans have long used this to create various literary forms, such as puns, sarcasm, etc.

-The same applies to programming, context does determine if your program will run perfectly or if it will have subtle but difficult to find errors.
-One obvious example is the JavaScript that = this pattern.
+The same applies to programming.
+Context determines whether your program will run perfectly or have subtle but difficult-to-find errors.
+One obvious example is JavaScript, which follows this pattern.

 4. Huffman Encoding